 At Align Healing Center we are having great success treating golfer’s elbow, tennis elbow, plantar fasciitis, sciatica, shoulder and neck pain, migraines, arthritis, carpal tunnel, post surgical pain, sports injuries and more; even long-term residual pain.
 Arthritis and degenerative disc disease sufferers can see long term benefits from this treatment without any of the negative side effects experienced with the long term use of medications.

-Dr. Niele Maimone of Align Healing Center in Danville, CA has been active in natural health & wellness since 1999.
+Dr. Niele Maimone, DC is the owner and founder of Align Healing Center in Danville, California.
+She has been active in our natural health & wellness community since 1999.
 For more information or to set up a consult call 925.362.8283 or visit www.alignhealingcenter.com.